EOSIO/welcome/docs/04_protocol/03_network_peer_protocol.md

 ## 2.1.
 Local Chain

 The local chain is the node’s local copy of the blockchain.
-It consists of both the irreversible and reversible blocks received by the node, each block being cryptographically linked to the previous one.
+It consists of both irreversible and reversible blocks received by the node, each block being cryptographically linked to the previous one.
 The list of irreversible blocks contains the actual copy of the immutable blockchain.
 The list of reversible blocks is typically shorter in length and it is managed by the Fork Database as the Chain Controller pushes blocks to it.
 The local chain is depicted below.

 ```dot-svg